Your Baby's 1 Month Developmental Milestone

 Key points

 The first weeks of your baby’s life are thrilling, terrifying and very special.
-For most parents almost every minute is filled with the magical, and sometimes mundane; moments of caring as you feed, cuddle, bathe, and fall in love with your new baby.
+For most parents, almost every minute is filled with the magical, and sometimes mundane; moments of caring as you feed, cuddle, bathe, and fall in love with your new baby.

 When welcoming your first baby, you’ll be entering a steep learning curve.
 You will get loads of information and helpful suggestions, from family, friends and even strangers, often without asking.
 At first, it can seem overwhelming but read, research, and reach out to trusted sources or healthcare professionals for sound advice.

 One of the first challenges any new parent will face is getting you and your baby used to breastfeeding.
 Breastfeeding provides complete nutrition as well as financial, health, developmental and immunity benefits for you and your baby.
-This is why the World Health Organisation recommends exclusively breastfeeding for the first six months, and continuing in combination with a balanced diet until your child is 2 years old and beyond.

 1. Keep your baby close and hold them facing your chest.